 Explore Jerusalem on our specially curated seven-day tour of Israel.
 You’ll visit the Old City with Arab and Jewish locals, enjoy craft beer tasting at Machane Yehuda Market and visit some of the holiest sites in the city.

 The Western Wall, also known as the Wailing Wall and Ha Kotel Ha’ Ma’aravi in Hebrew, is in the heart of the Old City of Jerusalem and is regarded as one of the most important religious sites in the world for followers of Judaism.

 The Wall is the only remaining section of the limestone wall of the Second Jewish Temple, built by King Herod the Great.
-It dates back to the 2nd century BC and is one of three supporting walls of the Temple Mount, the ancient site of the First and Second Jewish Temples.
+It dates to the second century BCE and is one of three supporting walls of the Temple Mount, the ancient site of the First and Second Jewish Temples.
 A large rectangular platform, the Temple Mount contains the Dome of the Rock, sacred to both Jews and Muslims, the Al-Aqsa Mosque and a number of auxiliary buildings.